cryptocopycats/programming-cryptokitties/README.md

 ```

-## Build Your Own CryptoKitties Genome Genes Reader
+## Build Your Own CryptoKitties Genome / Genes Reader

-Let's automate the look up of the 5-bit chunk to trait mapping
+Let's automate the lookup of the 5-bit chunk mapping to traits
 and code a genes reader
 that deciphers the genome.